dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 An extension could define other mechanisms for the Client to authenticate and replace JOSE in {{ClientAuthN}} with Mutual TLS or HTTP Signing.
 Constrained environments could use CBOR {{RFC7049}} instead of JSON, and COSE {{RFC8152}} instead of JOSE, and CoAP {{RFC8323}} instead of HTTP/2.

-+ **Initiation Request**
++ **AS Request**

-An additional top level object could be added to the initiation request payload if the AS can manage delegations other than authorizations or claims, or some other functionality.
+An additional top level object could be added to the AS Request payload if the AS can manage delegations other than authorizations or claims, or some other functionality.

 + **"client" Object**